 2. The associated order is \(\ge\), the reverse of the ordinary order.

-3. The invariant measure \(\mu\) is given by \(d\mu(x) = (1/x) \, dx\).
+3. The invariant measure \(\mu\) is given by \(d\mu(x) = (1 / x) \, dx\).

 For the graph \( ((0, 1], \ge, \mu) \),

-1. The path function \(\gamma_n\) of order \(n \in \N\) is given by \(\gamma_n(x) = (-1)^n \ln^n(x) / n!\) for \(x \in (0, 1]\).
+1. The left walk function \(u_n\) of order \(n \in \N\) is given by \(u_n(x) = (-1)^n \ln^n(x) / n!\) for \(x \in (0, 1]\).

-2. The generating function \(\Gamma\) is given by \( \Gamma(x, t) = 1 / x^t \) for \( x \in (0, 1] \) and \( t \in \R \).
+2. The left generating function \(U\) is given by \( U(x, t) = 1 / x^t \) for \( x \in (0, 1] \) and \( t \in \R \).

 Suppose that \(X\) has the exponential distribution for \( ((0, 1], \cdot) \) with rate parameter \( \alpha \in (0, \infty) \).